arnav-snowleo/ScannerApp/README.md

 >Next?

 Yipee!!
-We are done with the installation and Configuration part, Now have fun coding your first Flutter App.
+We are done with the installation and Configuration part, Now have fun building your first Flutter App.

 Trust Me, You will have real Fun building Flutter Apps.